AzureCosmosDB/HierarchicalPartitionKeysFeedbackGroup/README.md

 [Java Samples](https://github.com/Azure-Samples/azure-cosmos-java-sql-api-samples)

-# How to give feedback or report an issue/bug
+# Have questions? / Report an issue/bug
 Create an issue in this repo with your feedback/issue/bug.